jwiegert/python-programming-joachim-wiegert/README.md

 ## 2021-08-24

 Strings: normally uses "", but '' is practically the same.
 Be consistent!
-For Pandas you use both.

 print(f"text {variable} test"), a newer and more versatile way of printing outputs.
+With e.g. {variable:.3f} you round to 3 decimals (as in C).

 float(VARIABLE) > changes variable class to float int(VARIABLE)   > ... to integer, etc